Rajat-Rathaur/to-do-app/README.md

-Vercel Link is live and functional you can use that as well
+Vercel Link is live and it is functional only when the backend folder is running on your localhost

 https://my-trip-mates-itinerary-planner.vercel.app/